dangvanthanh/nuxt-turborepo-boilerplate/README.md

 - `web`: Nuxt app
 - `ui`: Nuxt layer for shared ui
-- `@repo/biome-config`: Biome config for the repo
+- `biome-config`: Biome config for the repo
-- `@repo/typescript-config`: TypeScript config for the repo
+- `typescript-config`: TypeScript config for the repo

 Each package/app is 100% [TypeScript](https://www.typescriptlang.org/).